Since we first drew breath …

 In a moment long, long ago somebody drew the first human breath.
 The breath you are drawing now is in a line that began with that first human breath.

-In the intervening centuries, have studied how the breath, indispensable for survival, can enrich our lives in other ways also.
+In the intervening centuries, many people have studied how the breath, indispensable for survival, can enrich our lives in other ways also.

 For instance we know that slow breathing can help us feel relaxed and can deepen that sense of relaxation.